-As the Halcyon is an open boat it shall normally only be used for vessel assistance within St Helier Inner Harbour only.
+As the Halcyon is an open boat it shall normally only be used for vessel assistance (pushing only) within St Helier Inner Harbour only.
 Any other use of the vessel for towage should be considered a non-routine operation and assessed as such.

-Date of issue: 28 th February 2014 Page 8 / 12 Revision Edition / Date: ORIGINAL File reference: COP towage guidlines
+• • Date of issue: 28 th February 2014 Page 8 / 11 Revision Edition / Date: 17 OCTOBER 2016 File reference: COP towage guidlines